DataBiosphere/terra-workspace-manager/DEVELOPMENT.md

   **ALTERNATIVELY**, if you've exported the environment variables in a `.profile` or similar, just re-launch IntelliJ and it should pick them up.
 - You can get live-ish reloading of for the local Swagger UI through Intellij.
 Instead of running the local server with `bootRun`, use the `Main` Spring Boot configuration that IntelliJ auto-generates.
 Edit it and add the following override parameter: `spring.resources.static-locations:file:src/main/resources/api`.
 It's not true live reloading, you still have to refresh the browser, but at least you don't have to restart the server.

-### Config Notes
-1. You may encounter issues with the application when running an unexpected version of Java.
-So make sure you are running `AdoptOpenJDK Java 11 (Hotspot)` as required in the `Prerequisites` section of this README.